-Moreover, as reported by [5], for every \$1 that NIST and its partners invested in TREC, at least \$3.35 to \$5.07 in benefits accrued to researchers and industry.
-During their lifespan, large-scale evaluation campaigns have produced huge amounts of scientific data which are extremely valuable for research and development but also from an economic point of view: [5] estimates that the overall investment in TREC of about 30 million dollars in its first 20 years which, as discussed above, produced an estimated return on investment between 90 and 150 million dollars.
+Evaluation campaigns not only have a proven scholarly impact [2, 26-28] but also, as reported by [24], for every \$1 that NIST and its partners invested in TREC, at least \$3.35 to \$5.07 in benefits accrued to researchers and industry.
+During their life-span, large-scale evaluation campaigns have produced huge amounts of scientific data which are extremely valuable for research and development but also from an economic point of view: [24] estimates that the overall investment in TREC of about 30 million dollars in its first 20 years which, as discussed above, produced an estimated return on investment between 90 and 150 million dollars.
 Therefore, applying experimental evaluation to vision represented in Figure 1 gives the promise not only to advance state-of-the-art techniques, but also to have a concrete economic impact.